yhomarys-qa/qa-portfolio/02-Test-Cases/Authentication/Login/TC-016_Empty_Email_Field_Forgot_Password.md

-# TC-015 - Verify if the user can proceed with the "Forgot my password" form even with an empty email field
+# TC-015 - Verify that the Email field is mandatory in the "Forgot Password" form

 ## Test Steps
 1. Navigate to the Forgot Password form.